 or opera-length gloves of fabric or leather.

 hat, gloves and shoes, or gloves and scarf, or hat and bag, often in striking colors.For spring 1936, Chicago's Marshall

 Field's department store offered a black hat by Lilly Daché trimmed with an antelope leather bow in "Pernod

 green, apple blossom pink, mimosa yellow or carnation blush" and suggested a handbag to match the bow.

-hold up stockings.
+to hold up stockings.
 In British English they are also known as suspender belts.

 The garter belt was the vintage

 precursor to pantyhose (tights in British English).
 A return to retro styled garter belts and stockings has become especially